-21. Operational Dust
+8. Operational Dust

-The development hereby permitted shall be carried out and thereafter operated in complete accordance with the following operational dust scheme (approved in accordance with condition 23 of planning permission 09/02521 under planning reference 11/00480).
+The development hereby permitted shall be carried out in complete accordance with the following operational dust scheme (approved in accordance with condition 23 of planning permission 09/02521 under planning reference 11/00480) as applicable to the HWRC.
 The approved details are: